CyVerse-learning-materials/SciApps_guide/step4.rst

 Building a SciApps Workflow
 ------------------------------
 A workflow is a series of Apps chained together to run in sequence as a batch operation.
-On SciApps, workflows can be generated from the analysis already completed in a history.
-Workflows can be viewed, shared, imported, and executed.
+On SciApps, workflows are generated from the completed analyses.
+Here we will show how to build a two-step workflow with SNAP and MAKER for a second round annotation.
-Additionally, SciApps workflows capture inputs, intermediate outputs, and final results along with the analysis history.
-Importing a workflow will import the analysis history used to build the workflow.

 ----